-We conclude with a discussion and some policy prescriptions in Section VII.
+We conclude with a discussion and some policy prescriptions in Section 6.
 The key input to policy planners from the preceding is that although ISP and CP competition can provide price stability, data sponsorship practices enable ISPs to extract a substantial portion of CP surplus-importantly, this ability is not diminished by inter-ISP competition.
 The resulting asymmetry of benefits drives smaller CPs towards significantly lower profitability and possibly exiting the market.
-Thus, while data sponsorship may provide improved surplus to users in the short run, it can also, in the long run, diminish competition in the CP marketplace.
-(Note however, that our model does not capture such long term effects.)
+Thus, while data sponsorship may provide improved surplus to users in the short run, it can also diminish competition in the CP marketplace.

-II.
-MODEL AND PRELIMINARIES
+2 MODEL AND PRELIMINARIES

 We consider two competing ISPs and two competing CPs.
 Each ISP operates a zero-rating platform, and CPs have the option of sponsoring their content by joining the zero-rating platform of one or both ISPs.
-ISP j ($j \in \{1,2\}$) charges p_j dollars per unit of data to its subscribers and a sponsoring charge of q_j dollars per unit of data on CPs that zero-rate their content.6 CPs derive their revenue via advertisements; CP i ($i \in \{1,2\}$) makes a revenue of a_i dollars per unit of data consumed by users.
+ISP j ($j \in \{1, 2\}$) charges p_j dollars per unit of data to its subscribers and a sponsoring charge of q_j dollars per unit of data on CPs that zero-rate their content.5 CPs derive their revenue via advertisements; CP i ($i \in \{1, 2\}$) makes a revenue of a_i dollars per unit of data consumed by users.
 Users subscribe to exactly one of the two ISPs and consume content of the CPs through that ISP.
 Further, the volume of user consumption is determined by the ISP charges and the utility obtained.

-We capture the strategic interaction between the users, CPs, and ISPs via a three-tier leader follower model, as shown in Figure 1.
+We capture the strategic interaction between the users, CPs, and ISPs via a three-tier leader follower model: